10 Energy Saving Solutions You Can Practice Today.

 5.)
 Keep an eye on your thermostat.

 Lower the temperature on the thermostat a few degrees when you leave your home for the day.
-Having the heat cranked up isn’t going to be something that you will even notice.

 If you’re looking to invest in something special, there are programmable thermostats that you can set specific times into or control from your phone.
 That way you can have your house heating up and back to your desired temperature before you arrive home for the night.